ndob/duktape-node/README.md

 This package provides facilities for running a single script on an isolated Duktape virtual machine.

+Package has been tested on linux and should be compatible with node.js versions: 0.10.x, 0.11.x, 0.12.x and 4.x.

 ## Installing
 ```shell
 npm install duktape